Published June 24, 2022

 Page numbers will be shown like this on the edited document.

-In this tutorial, we have seen how IronPDF helps developers to customize PDFs very easily with simple and short functions.
-We can add page numbers in new PDF documents as well as existing PDF documents, there are no limitations.
+This tutorial demonstrated how IronPDF helps developers to customize PDFs very easily with simple and short functions, targeting new PDF documents as well as existing PDF documents, there are no limitations.
 IronPDF is absolutely free for development purposes.
-You can see for yourself by activating the 30-day free trial without any payment information.
+You can see for yourself by activating the free trial without any payment information.
 Moreover, IronPDF currently has an offer — you can purchase five Iron Software packages for the price of just two!
 More information about the various licenses can be found at the following link.